-- Ethernet cable, category 5 cable for 10/100 Mbit network with a suitable connector for the instrument, 2 meters of cable and a standard RJ45 connector.
-Other cable lengths are available by request. - · Console cable for use on the external CONSOLE connector
+• Ethernet cable, category 5 cable for 10/100 Mbit network with a suitable connector for the instrument, 5 meters of cable and a standard RJ45 connector.
+Other cable lengths are available by request.

-3.4.2 Optional Accessories
+3.7.2 Optional Accessories

 The following parts can be ordered additionally and will be added if specified at order time: